 Document: You can create new documents and attach those to tasks.
 The document editor supports rich text editing, so creating Google Docs-style pages is possible.

-Templates: From tasks to the dashboard, ClickUp comes with many great templates.
+Templates: From tasks to the dashboard, ClickUp has many great templates.

 Reoccurring due dates: ClickUp comes with an option for reoccurring due dates.